Getting Started

 cd yggdrasil

-bash scripts/ws clone https://github.com/YourOrg/your-ygg-overlay.git
+bash scripts/ws realm https://github.com/YourOrg/realm-yourorg.git

 When you make it your own, tutorial components are just independent repos in components/ — don't clone them, or remove them.
 Nothing in Yggdrasil changes.
-Your overlay declares your components, your agent identity, your domains.
+Your realm declares your components, your agent identity, your domains.